-- 1. Event Log: Event log can keep a record of system's log events such as system warm start, cold start, link up/down, user login/logout, etc. They will be kept only when your CPU version is A06 with Boot ROM version A08 or later version.
-If your CPU or Boot ROM version is older than the one mentioned above, all events will lose when the system is shut down or rebooted. - 2.
-Update: This allows users to update the latest firmware. - 3.
-Load Factory Settings: Load Factory Setting will set the configuration of the Managed Switch back to the factory default settings.
+- 1. Event Log: Event log can keep a record of system's log events such as system warm start, cold start, link up/down, user login/logout, etc.. - 2.
+Update: This allows users to update the latest firmware. - Load Factory Settings: Load Factory Setting will set the configuration of the Managed Switch back to the factory default settings.
 The IP and Gateway addresses will be set to the factory default as well. - 4.
 Load Factory Settings Except Network Configuration: Selecting this function will also restore the configuration of the Managed Switch to its original factory default settings.
 However, this will not reset the IP and Gateway addresses to the factory default.